kolosov/webconnect2/README.txt

-It is deeply modification of webconnect 1.1 project(please read old webconnect readme_1.1.txt)
+It is deeply modification of webconnect 1.1 project(please read old webconnect readme_1.1.txt) with some features and improvements.

 Improvements:
- - supports gecko from 1.9.0 to 10 (gecko 10 ask some additional workaround
+ - supports gecko upto 31
-with mozalloc library, under windows Gecko 10 build requires a mozutils.dll copy to root binary directory).
  - cmake build system
- - support Linux (32bit and 64bit) and Windows build
+ - support Linux (32bit and 64bit) Windows and OSX

 Limitations:
  - I used webconnect only for base embedding, for example, working with